Euro 2020 is upon us, and it's absolutely brilliant.

 Croatia struggled in their top tier Nations League group, only avoiding relegation by the virtue of goal difference after losing five of their six matches.

-It's effectively the same side that reached the World Cup final in 2018 but older; talisman Luka Modric remains as classy as ever, Ivan Perisic is still top drawer, while Mislav Orsic is a new addition to the squad after an impressive 2019/20 season with Dinamo Zagreb.
+It's effectively the same side that reached the World Cup final in 2018 but older; talisman Luka Modric remains as classy as ever and Ivan Perisic is still top drawer.

 Group: F (Hungary, Portugal, France)